docker-hy/docker-hy.github.io/docs/part-1/section-4.md

 Note that despite the name, _youtube-dl_ works currently only with [imgurl.com](https://imgur.com/).

-In addition to all seen, there are two ways to set the ENTRYPOINT and COM: **exec** form and **shell** form.
+In addition to all seen, there are two ways to set the ENTRYPOINT and CMD: **exec** form and **shell** form.
 We've been using the exec form where the command itself is executed.
 In shell form the command that is executed is wrapped with `/bin/sh -c` - it's useful when you need to evaluate environment variables in the command like `$MYSQL_PASSWORD` or similar.

 In the shell form the command is provided as a string without brackets.
 In the exec form the command and it's arguments are provided as a list (with brackets), see the table below: